lucasgris/wav2vec4bp/README.md

 ### ASR checkpoints

 We provide several Wav2vec finetuned models for ASR.
-For a more detailed description of how we finetuned these models, please check the paper ´[Brazilian Portuguese Speech Recognition Using Wav2vec 2.0](https://arxiv.org/abs/2107.11414).
+For a more detailed description of how we finetuned these models, please check the paper [Brazilian Portuguese Speech Recognition Using Wav2vec 2.0](https://arxiv.org/abs/2107.11414).

 Our last model is the bp\_400.
 It was finetuned using the 400h filtered version of the BP Dataset (see [Brazilian Portuguese (BP) Dataset Version 1](#Brazilian-Portuguese-(BP)-Dataset-Version-1) below).
 The results against each gathered dataset is shown below.